katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 # Adversarial-Attack-to-Image-Caption
-- This project focused on creating adversarial samples to attack unknowned image-captioning models and test theirs robustness.
+- This project focused on creating adversarial examples to attack unknowned image-captioning models and test theirs robustness.
 - Our code built on python 3.6 and PyTorch 1.10.
 One can check the dependencies in [environment.yml](https://github.com/katsamapol/Adversarial-Attack-to-Image-Caption/blob/main/environment.yml).
 - The code is not working with python 3.7 and above, however, one can migrate it to python 3.7+ by changing images manipulation library from [scipy.misc.imread](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.misc.imread.html) to other newer libraries such as [imageio](https://imageio.readthedocs.io/en/v2.8.0/userapi.html).